miap04/GameRecord/readme.md

 **Step 7**
 *Additions:*
 Added a form with a required input field for every piece of game info needed.
 Wasnt able to make the rating value number after the slider change within HTML, so I will have to add that on the next step as this step wasnt supposed to add code to app.mjs

+**Step 8**
+*Additions:*
+First i got all the form elements by their id.
+Then I added an eventListener for the submit on the form.
+Then I simply created a gameInfo array with the values that could then be sent to my saveGameToLocalStorage where it will be stored as an instance of the class into the localstorage.
+Afterwards it was then added to the HTML and i reset the form to add more games.

+*Edits*
+Change the difficulty from a text input to a drop down menu for better user experience